Fast-64/fast64/fast64_internal/z64/README.md

 - `4`: Color Non-linear Interpolation
 - `5`: Texture Cycle (like a GIF)

+Note: for HackerOoT users, you can choose to toggle exporting the `ENABLE_ANIMATED_MATERIALS` ifdef around the segment call from the display list with the `Use Segment for Animated Materials` checkbox in the material's `Dynamic Material Properties` panel.
+This is not mandatory and only there for convenience.

 For the color types you will also have a `Keyframe Length` field, this corresponds to the length of the animation.

 Both texture scroll types will use the same elements: